Observations#

 datastore = dump.read_datastore(your_monitor_file)

-# Exporting to a NetCDF
+# Write back to NetCDF

 dump.dump_datastore(datastore, file_monit=your_monitor_file)